The Epic of Alexander (Ultimate)

 Phase 4: Final Pot, Manafication & Embolden

-The final use of each ability should therefore be held until the beginning of the enrage sequence where you can align 2 minute and 3 minute raid buffs together alongside your final potion window.
+The final use of each ability should therefore be held until the final potion window where you can align 2 minute and 3 minute raid buffs.
+Some groups may do this during Almighty Judgement, while some may choose to wait the beginning of the enrage sequence.

 Phase 4: Addle Mitigation